· ·

 Vanity Replacement (used)

-Shower Curtain & Tension Rod
+Shower Curtain & Rod

 New Light Fixture